Azure-Samples/data-factory-r-server-apache-spark-pipeline/README.md

 ## Microsoft R:
 Microsoft provides an enhanced implementation on top of Open-source R that allows benefits of distributed computing to flow into R. The Microsoft R implements several popular machine learning algorithms to make them more efficient and scalable over distributed computing frameworks.
 Apache Spark is one of the supported distributing computing platforms for Microsoft R.  The use of Apache Spark allows us to do computations on datasets in R that do not fit onto the memory of a single machine.

 The beauty of Microsoft R comes from the design that allows with a single line change (setting a suitable computing context) to switch the backend computing platform (from Hadoop to Apache Spark to local machine).
 Rest of the code is agnostic and independent to the backend.
 We mainly use the functionality provided by the [RevoScaleR package](https://msdn.microsoft.com/en-us/microsoft-r/scaler-getting-started).
-More details on how to use R with Spark are in this [blog](https://blogs.msdn.microsoft.com/azuredatalake/2016/08/09/rapid-big-data-prototyping-with-microsoft-r-server-on-apache-spark-context-switching-spark-tuning/).
+More details on how to use R with Spark are on this [blog](https://blogs.msdn.microsoft.com/azuredatalake/2016/08/09/rapid-big-data-prototyping-with-microsoft-r-server-on-apache-spark-context-switching-spark-tuning/).

 ## Azure Data Factory (ADF):
 Data factory allows users to create data pipelines and orchestrates data movement.
 In simple words, allows users to specify dependencies between data and computational tasks and create a time-based data flow.
 The usefulness of using ADF comes from the fact that it provides several inbuilt tools for creating a pipeline (on demand clusters, ability to run custom jobs) and provides insights into each step of a running pipeline.
 The documentation [here](https://azure.microsoft.com/en-us/documentation/services/data-factory/) provides details on ADF  .
 Similar to other services offered by Azure, ADF also allows one-click deployment through [Azure Resource Manager Templates](https://azure.microsoft.com/en-us/documentation/articles/resource-group-authoring-templates/).
 ADF also has support to run Hadoop/Spark cluster as a PAAS and can also integrate with existing HDInsight clusters among other compute platforms.
 A typical ADF instance comprises of pipelines and each pipeline can contain multiple activities.
 Each activity takes at least one input dataset, a compute linked services to process the input and produce at least one output dataset.
 A [compute linked service](https://azure.microsoft.com/en-us/documentation/articles/data-factory-compute-linked-services/) is a facility that allows connecting ADF to computer resources such Spark cluster or Azure Batch.